 The legal process involving a back injury claim begins with collecting evidence, gathering medical records, and getting statements from witnesses.
-Time is of the essence and Chris starts working on your case aggressively as soon as you hire him.
+Time is of the essence, and Chris starts working on your case aggressively as soon as you hire him.

-If you or a loved one have an injured back due to someone else’s negligence, Chris Parks P.C. can help you get the settlement you deserve.
+If you or a loved one have an injured back due to someone else’s negligence, Chris Parks Law can help you get the settlement you deserve.
 Call (720) 805-1193 to discuss your case with us right now.
 We offer free case evaluations.